sampsyo/cs6120/content/blog/2019-12-20-Internal-Function-Memoization/index.md

 We were not able to satisfy our _V2_ goals as they were too technically challenging.

 ## Next Steps
 From Katinacci, we can see that it is not sufficient to save the same amount of values as the number of recursive calls as there are only 2 recursive calls and we need to save 3 values, thereby invalidating our first hypothesis.
-We now know that we need to store as many values as the furthest-back recursive call (i.e., the k(n-3) in Katinacci)
+We now know that we need to store as many values as the furthest-back recursive call (i.e., the k(n-3) in Katinacci).

 Furthermore, we are currently using an iterator that always increments by 1.
 This is not optimal when the recursion contains large holes as we do not need _all_ the values from the bases cases until $n$, such as $$f(n) = f(n-13) + f(n-17)$$
 Instead, we need to somehow calculate the minimum number of computations.
 This can be done by "hopping backwards" from the desired $n$, where the hops are the offsets (in this case, 13 and 17).
 This then finds the minimum number of values, and also invalidates our second hypothesis that iteration needs to happy by increments of 1.